-The financial reports of reporting entities can be grouped into high level patterns of variability.
-Comprehensive testing of all XBRL-based public company financial filings to the U.S Securities and Exchange Commission at this very high level revealed a very limited amount of variability most of which occurs on the income statement.
+The financial reports of economic entities can be grouped into high level patterns of variability.
+These are referred to as reporting styles.
+Comprehensive testing of all XBRL-based public company financial filings to the U.S Securities and Exchange Commission at this very high level revealed a very limited and specific variability most of which occurs on the income statement.
 This variability is not random.
-The following is a summary of and a complete inventory of this variability at this high-level of a financial report:
+The following is a summary of and a near complete inventory of this variability at this high-level of a financial report:

 - Entities report using some accounting industry or activity

 - o Commercial and industrial (standard approach)

 - o Interest based revenues

 - o Insurance based revenues

 - o Securities based revenues

 - o REIT (real estate investment trust)

 - o Utility

 - Balance sheets can be

 - o Classified and report current and noncurrent assets and liabilities

+- o Classified and report current assets, fixed assets, and other than fixed assets; current and noncurrent liabilities

 - o Unclassified

 - o Report using liquidity based reporting

+- o Regulated utilities report total capitalization on their balance sheet as a line item

 - Income statements can be

 - o Multi-step and report gross profit

 - o Single-step and do not report gross profit

 - Income statements can

-- o Report operating income (loss)
+- o Explicitly report operating income (loss)

 - o Do not report operating income (loss)

 - Income (loss) from equity method investments can be reported on the income statement

 - o As part of revenues

 - o As part of nonoperating income (loss)

 - o Before taxes as a separate line item

-- o After taxes as a separate line item

 - o Between income (loss) from continuing operations before and after taxes

 - Cash flow statements can report net cash flow as

 - o Including exchange gains (losses)

 - o Not including exchange gains (losses)